Living-with-machines/lwm_ARTIDIGH_2020_OCR_impact_downstream_NLP_tasks/README.md

 ### 1) [create_trove_dataframe.ipynb](create_trove_dataframe.ipynb)

+This notebook
-- This notebook covers the steps required to download Overproof data and process this data into a Pandas Dataframe.
+- covers the steps required to download Overproof data and process this data into a Pandas Dataframe.
-- This notebook will take some time to run the first time.
+- it will take some time to run the first time.
 The notebook will output the Pandas Dataframe as a [pickle file](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_pickle.html).
-This will allow for quicker loading of the Dataframe when used in the subsequent notebooks.
+This will allow for quicker loading of the Dataframe when used in the subsequent notebooks (it will probably be easiest to 'run all cells' and return to the notebook a few hours later)

 ### 2) [dictionary_lookup_word_errorrate.ipynb](dictionary_lookup_word_errorrate.ipynb)

+This notebook
+- plots dictionary lookup against string similarity between OCR'd and human corrected version of the text
+- produces plots comparing Jaccard and Levenstein distance similarity

 ### 3) aligning_trove.ipynb
 ### 4) alignment_assessment.ipynb